Kong/docs.konghq.com/src/gateway/upgrade.md

    --set migrations.postUpgrade=true
    ```

-This ensures that all instances are using the new Kong package before running
+This ensures that all instances are using the new {{site.base_gateway}} package before running
 `kong migrations finish`.

 ### Hybrid mode considerations